Mullins182/Mullins182/README.md

 - 👋 Hi, I’m @Mullins182
-- 👀 I’m interested in Programming with C++, C#, Java, JavaScript in Visual Studio 2022.
+- 👀 I’m interested in Programming with C++, C#, Java, JavaScript in Visual Studio.
 - 🌱 I’m currently learning to program at Computer Schule Stockelsdorf
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...